dcubasoy/puppeteer-theater/Theater.md

 ##  Purpose & Inspiration

 Theater: a one of a kind bot-development platform powered by ES6 & puppeteer.
-Theater makes your complex, difficult (common reasons: there is bot detection in place, it only works some of the time, how to keep consistent and detailed logs, ad infinitum) challenges in web-scraping/automation much easier.
+Theater makes your complex, difficult (common reasons: there is bot detection in place, it only works some of the time, how to keep consistent and detailed logs, having to constantly wait for a navigation promise, ...ad infinitum) challenges in web-scraping/automation much easier.

 In a sentence, Theater automates anything and everything a human being is capable of performing on a site.
 On the highest level, it achieves this by dealing with units of work as: Shows & Scenes (thus the name inspiration- there's more!).
 A show might describe an entire site, like "Capital One".
-Within this show, your scenes play.
-So
+Within this show, your scenes play - for example: SignIn (for linking a user's capital one account using a bot), ExtractStatements (for extracting pdf statements from account).

 Tested & Fully Compatible with both puppeteer@1.15.0 & puppeteer-firefox@0.5.0.